 Academic Integrity: Slippery Rock University is an academic community.
 The value of a Slippery Rock education is determined by the quality and character of Slippery Rock University students and graduates.
 Therefore, students and student organizations are expected to uphold academic integrity.
 Academic dishonesty may take many forms.
 Any violations of Academic Integrity will be referred to the Office of Student Conduct.
 All referrals will be processed through the established university conduct process.
+Additional measures may be taken by your academic department under the Academic Affairs Academic Dishonesty Policy and Process.
 Examples of academic dishonesty include, but are not limited to, the following:

 A.1.
 All academic work, including, but not limited to, papers, computer programs, assignments, and tests, must consist of the student's own work.